theratioproject/simple/doc/Lists.md

 ### Removing a value from the list using the .pop() method.
 To remove the value from an array, we must know the `indexNumber` of the value to be removed.

-> Note that index numbers of arrays start from 0.
-That is, a list
+> Note that index numbers of lists start from 0.

+Assuming, we want to remove *bacon* from our list, we do that by